How Does Student Finance Work? A UK Guide

 Paying for University or College

-However, the reality is that the student finance system is designed to make it affordable.
-Think of it as a manageable investment in your future.
-Here’s the single most important fact you need to know:
+However, the reality is that the English student finance system is designed to be accessible.
+Rather than a commercial debt, it is better viewed as a manageable investment in the future.
+The single most important fact to remember is this:

 Student loan repayments are based entirely on what you earn after you graduate, not the total amount you borrow.